reem-sab/doc-sentinel-ai/README.md

 * **Agentic Perception:** Autonomously observes code diffs, reasons through technical impact, and generates precise remediation steps without human prompting.

 ---
+🤖 AI-Readability & Optimization (The "Intelligence" Layer) Modern documentation is read by AI just as much as by humans.
+Doc-Sentinel AI now scans your docs to ensure they are optimized for LLM Context Windows and RAG (Retrieval-Augmented Generation).

+Ambiguity Detection: Flags vague pronouns (e.g., "it," "this," "there") that cause "context drift" in AI embeddings.

+Semantic Hierarchy Audit: Ensures your Markdown structure allows for clean semantic chunking.

+Context Injection Suggestions: Recommends adding metadata or YAML frontmatter to help AI crawlers categorize your content.

+LLMS.txt Generation: Automatically suggests a high-level summary file for your project root to act as an AI entry point.

+---

 ## 🛠 Tech Stack
 * **LLM Orchestration:** Google Gemini 2.0 Flash (Optimized for 1M+ token context windows)